timzaak/log-http-proxy/README.md

 ### Known Issue
 1. Request does not support brotli compression, would drop request header: Accept-Encoding.
+2. Request would drop header remote-address

 ### TODO
 1. [ ] Generate CA file with command.
-2. [ ] Auto create ssl certificates automatically with config.
+2. [ ] Auto creates ssl certificates automatically with config.
 3. [ ] use as http/https proxy.